-Nicholas grew up in Evanston, Illinois and started his musical training with the cello.
-He earned a Bachelor's Degree in Music from Stanford University and a Master’s Degree in Conducting from the Indiana University Jacobs School of Music, studying with David Effron and Arthur Fagen.
-In 2011 and 2012 he was a Conducting Fellow with the prestigious American Academy of Conducting at Aspen, receiving mentorship from Robert Spano, Hugh Wolff and Larry Rachleff; he has also participated in masterclasses with Bernard Haitink and Michael Tilson Thomas.
-Nicholas is a two-time recipient of the Solti Foundation Career Assistance Award, which recognizes talented young American conductors early in their professional careers.
+After stepping in to replace an indisposed Yan Pascal Tortelier to great acclaim, Hersh appears regularly with the National Symphony Orchestra in concerts throughout Washington, D.C.
+Other guest conducting appearances include the Houston Symphony, New Jersey Symphony Orchestra, Phoenix Symphony, North Carolina Symphony, Rochester Philharmonic Orchestra, and the New World Symphony.
+He earned a Bachelor of Music from Stanford University and a Master of Music Degree in conducting from the Indiana University Jacobs School of Music, studying with David Effron and Arthur Fagen.
+In 2011 and 2012, he was a Conducting Fellow with the prestigious Aspen Conducting Academy at Aspen Music Festival and School, studying with mentors Robert Spano, Hugh Wolff, and Larry Rachleff, and has participated in masterclasses with Bernard Haitink and Michael Tilson Thomas.
+Hersh is also a two-time recipient of the Solti Foundation Career Assistance Award.

 Hersh is frequently in demand as an arranger and orchestrator, taking on anything from classical solo and chamber music to popular songs—adapting them for orchestra in an idiosyncratic, playable style.
 His symphonic arrangement of Queen’s Bohemian Rhapsody continues to see worldwide success as a viral YouTube hit, and he has had his work performed by orchestras around the globe.